 Welcome to the website of St Barnabas Church, Pitshanger Lane, Ealing.

-St Barnabas is a parish church of the Church of England, with its roots in the liberal catholic tradition.
-We hope you find the information here useful.
 We would be delighted to hear from you or to welcome you to one of our services.

 Full contact details for the church are given on the contacts page, or you can telephone the Parish Office on 020 8998 4079.
 Please call the Parish Office for enquiries relating to the Hall.

 St Barnabas Church, Pitshanger Lane, Ealing, London, W5 1QG.

 "Wherever you are on your journey of faith, a warm welcome awaits you at St Barnabas!"